 - 2-4 cloves garlic, minced

-- 2 teaspoons arrowroot powder or cornstarch with 2 teaspoons water
+- 2 teaspoons arrowroot powder or cornstarch with 2 teaspoons water, for sauce

 Instructions